Raghavvram/docker-compose-files/webtop-distros/Nvidia_Support_Config.md

-It looks like you're running into a couple of issues on Arch Linux.
-Let's address them one by one.

 ### Issue 1: `nvidia-ctk` command not found
 The `nvidia-ctk` command is part of the NVIDIA Container Toolkit.
 To install it on Arch Linux, you can follow these steps: